CareTiger/nuxt3-saas-boilerplate/README.md

 -   [ ] Loose coupling between Plan and Account Features to allow ad-hoc account tweaks without creating custom plans
 -   [ ] Pricing page appropriately reacts to users with/without account and current plan.
 -   [ ] Plan features and Limits available in an object structure in Server methods and with method annotations or similar
+-   [ ] Pricing page enables appropriate styling for 'featured' plan and shows prices for all plans

 ### Stripe (Payments) Integration